-- Non matriculated students will be allowed to register for up to two courses(*), prior to assessment (with the exception of those courses listed above.)
+- Non-matriculated students will be allowed to register for up to two courses, prior to assessment (with the exception of those courses listed above.).

-Expiration of Accuplacer Assessment Results
+Expiration of Assessment results

-Math Placement Pilot Project
+Math Placement GPA

-In accordance with the state’s recommendations, all 2014 high school graduates and beyond will be eligible for a math placement based on their high school GPA or Accuplacer.
+In accordance with the Massachusetts Board of Higher Education’s Task Force on Transforming Developmental Math Education recommendations, all 2014 high school graduates and beyond will be eligible for a math placement based on their high school GPA or Accuplacer.

 - Students whose overall GPA is 2.7 or higher and meet the necessary reading prerequisite may register for an entry level college level math course, regardless of a developmental math placement with the Accuplacer test.